-Due to the inherent nature of diffusion models, each generated sample, $\hat {S_i}$, exhibits plausible variations in occluded regions, capturing the variance in the input data while preserving the non-occluded facial structure based on the visible cues from the conditioned image.
+where $\varepsilon_t$ is fixed Gaussian noise with variance proportional to the linear time step $t$~\cite{ho2020denoising}.
+Due to the nature of diffusion models, each generated sample $\hat {S_i}$ exhibits plausible variations in the occluded regions, capturing the variance in the input data.